 We will now tell your current supplier that you want to join us.

-If they don’t object, they will release your energy supply to us (this can happen on occasion but it is rare, nothing to worry about for now).
+If they don’t object, they will release your energy supply to us (objections occur on occasions).

 Do I need to tell you my previous supplier?